 Seriously, that line about the honeymoon and the groom ‘going to Bagnor for two weeks’.
 Or the ‘humorous’ fake telegram from the football team saying they found the groom useless in most positions but wish the bride good luck.
 Cringe.

 Cheesy gags and meaningless one-liners is not what a best man speech is meant to be.
-So here’s Speechy’s guide to writing a speech fit for a wedding in 2018.
+So here’s Speechy’s guide to writing a speech fit for a modern wedding.
 Take note comrade.

 If you can take your jokes and use them in a speech about another groom, then you’re doing something wrong.
 Yes, we’ll allow you a few one-liners to break the ice but other than that, you’re on your own.